|Guide||♦||93 Triplogs||1 Topic|

-Goat Camp is your southernmost entry to White Tank Regional Park's backcountry.
+Goat Camp Trail is your southernmost entry to White Tank Regional Park's backcountry.
 Compared to its two counterparts, Mesquite Trail and Ford Canyon, it is the most strenuous, partially due to its rocky terrain.
-The reward after the climb up is a 3 mile, blissful stroll in the heart of the White Tank Mountains.
+After the climb up, the reward is a 3 mile, blissful stroll in the heart of the White Tank Mountains.

-The trail crosses the dry bed of Goat Canyon followed by several switchbacks before skirting along the slopes of the canyon for half a mile.
-During this 570ft climb, you'll have great views of the prominent, thumb-like outcrop to the north (I like to refer to it as the Goat Thumb), as well as some awesome cliffs to the south.
+The trail crosses the dry bed of Goat Canyon, followed by several switchbacks before skirting along the slopes of the canyon for half a mile.
+During this 570ft climb, you'll have great views of the prominent, thumb-like outcrop to the north (I like to refer to it as the Goat Thumb), as well as some incredible cliffs to the south.
 There will be plenty of time to admire the beautiful scenery as you stop to catch your breath.
-You'll top out at a nice bed of sand and small dryfall, then do a quick zigzag up some boulders to reach the second mile marker.
+You'll top out at a nice bed of sand and small dryfall, then do a quick zigzag up some boulders to reach the second-mile marker.

 The views continue as you enter a small valley.
 The once distant Peak 4018 looms above directly in front of you.
 While the rockiness subsides slightly, the climbing is yet to be over.
 Near the head of Goat Canyon, the trail bends to the north and begins a 220ft climb to the top of a ridge.
-Footing here can be loose, especially on the way down, so use some caution.
-The ridge makes for a nice destination, however, turning around here would be a big mistake.
+The footing here can be loose, especially on the way down, so use some caution.
+The ridge makes for a lovely destination; however, turning around here would be a big mistake.

-None on trail.
+None on the trail.
 There is a spigot at the trailhead.

 The nearest camping is located in the park.
 See here for details.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.